Village People: 1977–1979

 French musical composer and producer Jacques Morali and his business partner, Henri Belolo, known collectively as Can't Stop Productions, were enjoying a successful string of hits in France and Europe.
 In 1977, they moved to New York City to attempt to break into the American market.
 Morali had written a few dance tunes when he was given a demo tape recorded by singer/actor Victor Willis.
 After hiring Willis to sing background vocals on the four tracks, Morali approached him and said, "I had a dream that you sang lead on my album and it went very, very big".
 Willis agreed to sing on the debut album Village People.

 Songwriters Phil Hurtt and Peter Whitehead wrote the lyrics for the first album (Willis would subsequently take over writing duties for the group's biggest hits).
 The Village People studio band was called Gypsy Lane and was conducted by Horace Ott.
 Ott also provided many of the musical arrangements for Morali, who did not play any instruments.

 The album became an international hit, and demand for live appearances soon followed.
 Morali and Willis hastily built a group of dancers around Willis to perform in clubs and videos.
-Willis hand-picked Alex Briley (who initially appeared in nondescript costumes before switching to G.I. uniforms). while Morali chose Felipe Rose (who claims Native American descent and dressed in costume as "an Indian".) in a local gay BDSM after-hours sex club in Chelsea called The Anvil.
+Willis hand-picked Alex Briley (who initially appeared in nondescript costumes before switching to G.I. uniforms), while Morali chose Felipe Rose (who claims Native American descent and dressed in costume as "an Indian") in a local gay BDSM after-hours sex club in Chelsea called The Anvil.
 The others were Mark Mussler (construction worker), Dave Forrest (cowboy), Lee Mouton (leatherman/biker), and Peter Whitehead (one of the group's early songwriters), who appeared on American Bandstand and in the video for the group's first hit, "San Francisco (You Got Me)".

 When record sales soared, Morali and Willis saw the need for a permanent group.
 They took out an ad in a theatre trade paper which read: "Macho Types Wanted: Must Dance And Have A Moustache."
 Glenn Hughes (leatherman), Randy Jones (cowboy) and David Hodo (construction worker) were among the hundreds who answered the ad.

-With the "official" lineup in place, the group did a hasty photo shoot for the cover of the already recorded Macho Man album.
+The original recording lineup of 1977 was expanded and defined by the famous "classic" performing group in 1978.
+The six-man classic iconic performing lineup featured Victor Willis (policeman/naval officer), Felipe Rose (native American), Alex Briley (soldier), Glenn Hughes (leatherman/biker), David Hodo (construction worker) and Randy Jones (cowboy).
+With these six members in place, The Village People went on to define the disco era.
+For their 1978 debut and with the "official" and "classic" performing lineup in place, the group did a hasty photo shoot for the cover of the already recorded Macho Man album.
 The album's title track catapulted the group into the mainstream, and their single "Y.M.C.A." from the group's third album Cruisin' became one of the most popular hits of the 1970s and remains a classic well into the 21st century.